romaninozemtsev/personal_finance/digital_receipts.md

 1. all online merchants like Amazon, Anthropologie etc
 2. target, if you sign up for their reward program and type your phone number every time at checkout https://circle.target.com/
-3. instacart - it's obviously digital as it's online order; but that's huge benefit - you always know how much you spend an on what. and you can always find items you bought before and buy it again.
+3. Instacart - it's obviously digital as it's online order; but that's huge benefit - you always know how much you spend an on what. and you can always find items you bought before and buy it again.
 4. CSV - TBD to test.
-5. any place that offers square might have it. as digital receipts is part of their platform.
+5. Any place that offers square might have it. as digital receipts is part of their platform.
 TBD to test it.
 Unfortunately Square is rarely used by department stores or groceries where you need itemized receipts the most.
+6. Starbucks if you use their app to pay